 |Min Persons:||2||Max Persons:||8|

-Lemosho Route is an unspoilt, remote, less-used and beautiful way up to the Shira Plateau.
+Lemosho Route is an unspoiled, remote, less-used and beautiful way up to the Shira Plateau.
+This route is required intermediate level of skills.
 Trekkers sometimes use it to ascend.
 The first day of the route is rich in game animals, and armed rangers may accompany a group for a while.
 This is determined by their knowledge of the current animal distribution.

 Your mountain guide will visit you on the evening before the climb (or shortly before departure) for a short brief about climbing and a gear checkup.
 Your guide has a chance to get to know any concerns you might have and you can ask him questions.